Does Monty Python produce attack ads?

 As individuals, Republicans are responsible, reasonable people who raise families and care for their communities.
 Why do we refuse to think of ourselves that way in the aggregate?

 Republicans do not reject the authority of science.
 They do not deride health coverage for all.
 They do not relish conflict for its own sake.
 They do not think governors should refuse when offered federal dollars to avert immediate and catastrophic cuts in services.
 They do not think it is impossible to spend public money "quickly and effectively."
 They do not think it is a betrayal of principle to seek votes outside the hard Republican base.

+Most important: Republicans have the power to debunk the unflattering self-appraisal presented in the dueling Pawlenty-Huntsman ads.
 We do not have to accede to the Democratic partisans and the talk radio shock-jocks who jointly defame and misrepresent Republicans as angry, irrational, frightened extremists.
 The things Pawlenty and Huntsman are saying in these ads are the things Republicans should expect their candidates to say — along with a pro-enterprise message on taxes, regulation, and government spending, of course.
 The ads' satire should be our party's candidate profile description.
 And I have no doubt that in good time, it will be so — if not in 2012, then certainly in 2016.

 Editor's note: This article originally stated incorrectly that the Huntsman campaign had produced the anti-Pawlenty ad.
 It has since been revised.
 We regret the error.